How to Research Your Market

 1. Assess the Average Costs and Revenues for Your Type of Business

-Before starting your business it is important to understand the average costs and revenues needed to operate your business.
-It is essential that you identify and forecast these expenses and revenues accurately in order to stay on top of your operations and achieve success in your business.
+Before starting your business, it’s essential to understand the average costs and revenues associated with operating your business.
+You should accurately identify and forecast these numbers to stay on top of your operations and achieve success.

 • Advertising